-(1) A licensee is not liable for the acts, errors, or omissions of a client company or of any assigned employee or for the quality, adequacy, or safety of the goods or services produced or sold in the client company's business.
+- (1) A licensee is not liable for the acts, errors, or omissions of a client company or of any assigned employee or for the quality, adequacy, or safety of the goods or services produced or sold in the client company's business.
 A client company is not liable for the acts, errors, or omissions of a licensee or of any employee of a licensee.
-Nothing in this section limits any contractual liability between a licensee and the client company or limits any liability or responsibility under this Article.

-(2) Employees assigned to a client company by a licensee are the employees of the client company for the purposes of general liability insurance, automobile insurance, fidelity bonds, surety bonds, and liquor liability insurance carried by the client company unless the employees are included by specific reference in the applicable PEO agreement, insurance contract, or bond.
+Nothing in this section limits any contractual liability between a licensee and the client company or limits any liability or responsibility under this Article. - (2) Employees assigned to a client company by a licensee are the employees of the client company for the purposes of general liability insurance, automobile insurance, fidelity bonds, surety bonds, and liquor liability insurance carried by the client company unless the employees are included by specific reference in the applicable PEO agreement, insurance contract, or bond.
+(2004-162, s.
+1.)

-"§ 58-89-115.
+§ 58-89A-115.
 Benefit plan notice.

-- (a) With respect to any insurance or benefit plan provided by a licensee for the benefit of its assigned employees, a licensee shall disclose all of the following information to the Commissioner and each client company: - (1) The type of coverage. - (2) The identity of each insurer for each type of coverage. - (3) The amount of benefits provided for each type of coverage and to whom or on whose behalf benefits are to be paid. - (4) The policy limits on each insurance policy. - (5) Whether the coverage is fully insured, partially insured, or fully self-funded. - (b) With respect to any insurance or benefit plan provided by a licensee for the benefit of its assigned employees, a licensee shall provide to the insurer the name and address of the insurance agent or broker responsible for securing the policy of insurance on behalf of the licensee. - (c) Whenever any insurance policy or benefit plan is cancelled, the insurance company writing the policy shall provide a notice of cancellation as required by this Chapter. - (d) The licensee shall notify the client company and the Commissioner in writing about a discontinuance and replacement, if any, of any health plan or workers' compensation insurance coverage no later than 10 business days after the discontinuance. - (e) The Commissioner, by rule, may require a licensee to file other reports that are reasonably necessary for the administration and enforcement of this Article.
+- (a) With respect to any insurance or benefit plan provided by a licensee for the benefit of its assigned employees, a licensee shall disclose all of the following information to the Commissioner and each client company: - (1) The type of coverage. - (2) The identity of each insurer for each type of coverage. - (3) The amount of benefits provided for each type of coverage and to whom or on whose behalf benefits are to be paid. - (4) The policy limits on each insurance policy. - (5) Whether the coverage is fully insured, partially insured, or fully self-funded. - (b) With respect to any insurance or benefit plan provided by a licensee for the benefit of its assigned employees, a licensee shall provide to the insurer the name and address of the insurance producer responsible for securing the policy of insurance on behalf of the licensee. - (c) Whenever any insurance policy or benefit plan is cancelled, the insurance company writing the policy shall provide a notice of cancellation as required by this Chapter. - (d) The licensee shall notify the client company and the Commissioner in writing about a discontinuance and replacement, if any, of any health plan or workers' compensation insurance coverage no later than 10 business days after the discontinuance.

-"§ 58-89-120.
+(e) The Commissioner, by rule, may require a licensee to file other reports that are reasonably necessary for the administration and enforcement of this Article.
+(2004-162, s.
+1; 2022-46, s.
+14(jiji).)

+§ 58-89A-120.
 Unemployment taxes; payroll.

-A licensee is the employer of an assigned employee for purposes of Chapters 95 and 96 of the General Statutes.
-The Employment Security Commission shall cooperate with the Commissioner in the investigation of applicants and licensees and shall provide the Commissioner with access to all relevant records and data in the custody of the Employment Security Commission.
+A licensee is the employer of an assigned employee for purposes of Chapters 95, 96 and 105 of the General Statutes.
+Nothing in this section shall otherwise affect the levy and collection of unemployment insurance contributions or the assignment of discrete employer numbers under the Employment Security Law.
+The Department of Commerce, Division of Employment Security (DES), shall cooperate with the Commissioner in the investigation of applicants and licensees and shall provide the Commissioner with access to all relevant records and data in the custody of the DES.
+(2004-162, s.
+1; 2011-401, s.
+3.4; 2013-2, s.
+9(a); 2013-224, s.
+19.)

-"§ 58-89-125.
+§ 58-89A-125.
 Posting requirements.

-- (a) Each licensee shall post the license issued under this Article in a conspicuous place in the licensee's principal place of business in this State. - 40 (b) Each licensee shall display, in a place that is in clear and unobstructed public view, a notice stating that the business operated at the location is licensed and regulated by the Commissioner and that any questions or complaints may be directed to the Commissioner.
+- (a) Each licensee shall post the license issued under this Article in a conspicuous place in the licensee's principal place of business in this State. - (b) Each licensee shall display, in a place that is in clear and unobstructed public view, a notice stating that the business operated at the location is licensed and regulated by the Commissioner and that any questions or complaints may be directed to the Commissioner.
+(2004-162, s.
+1.)

-"§ 58-89-130.
+§ 58-89A-130.
 Contractual duties.